Home Courses Business School BA (Hons) Business Management and Finance

 Business School student who studied abroad in Finland for for a year

 I would recommend to everyone to study abroad for a year.
-I’ve met so many wonderful people from all over the world who are now great friends that I will visit even now my year abroad has ended.
+I’ve met so many wonderful people from all over the world who are now great friends even now my year abroad has ended.
 Some highlights of my time here were visiting Santa in Lapland, spending a weekend in a traditional Finnish cottage in the lake region, having an outdoor BBQ in the middle of winter and going to many saunas.
 For those concerned about the financial aspect, there are additional student loans and grants, as well as more support options for lower income households.
 I have learned a lot about Finland, such as the beautiful nature, history and traditional food.
 I've also learned lots about myself and improved my skills in confidence and independence, and now I see the world from another perspective.

 Careers